OE-FET/keithley2600/README.md

 There are currently only heuristic checks for allowed arguments in the base commands.
 See the [Keithley 2600 reference manual](https://www.tek.com/keithley-source-measure-units/smu-2600b-series-sourcemeter-manual-8) for all available commands and arguments.
 Almost all Keithley TSP commands can be used with this driver.
 Not supported are:

 * All Keithley IV sweep commands.
 We implement our own in the `Keithley2600` class.
-* Keithley TSP functions that have same name as a Keihley TSP attribute (and vice versa).
+* Keithley TSP functions that have same name as a Keithley TSP attribute (and vice versa).
 The driver cannot decide whether to handle them as a function call or attribute access.
 Currently, there is only one such case:
   - `io.output()` has been dropped because it conflicts with `smuX.source.output`, which is more commonly used.
 * Keithley TSP commands that have the same name as built-in attributes of the driver.
 Currently,